 First, start with an empty Christmas tree (lights only).
 You should always add ribbon to a Christmas tree before adding anything else.
 It makes it so much easier than having to work around ornaments.
 Plus, it allows you to get the ribbon deep into the tree, which is what creates the fullness you’re looking for.

 Step 2: Cut your ribbon.

-To achieve a full look using narrower ribbon than sinamay, I used a little bundling technique.
-I picked out several different coordinating ribbons in different widths and textures.
-Then I cut long strips from three different rolls at a time, each strip about 4ft long.
+Purchase several coordinating ribbons (on a roll) in different widths and textures.
+Craft stores like Michaels usually have a great selection this time of year.
+Then cut strips from three different rolls at a time, each strip should be about 4ft long.
 To get a flowing effect, I simply let the ribbon fall of the roll naturally.

 Once you have cut a 4-inch strip from each of your 3 coordinating ribbon rolls, lay two of the strips on top of each other and pinch them in the middle.
 Next, tie the third strip tightly around the other two to create a little bundle.